MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/upgrade-from-msi-version.md

 RemoveMSI can be used to uninstall 2007, 2010, 2013, or 2016 versions of Office, Visio, or Project that were installed using Windows Installer (MSI).

+> [!NOTE]
+> RemoveMSI doesn’t uninstall prior versions of Office, including Visio and Project, that use Click-to-Run as the installation technology.
+You can uninstall those versions of Office through Control Panel or by running the Office Deployment Tool and using the [Remove element](office-deployment-tool-configuration-options.md#remove-element) in your configuration.xml file.

 ## Requirements for using RemoveMSI

 The following are requirements for using the RemoveMSI element in your configuration.xml file:

-- You must be using at least version 16.0.10306.33602 of the Office Deployment Tool, which you can download from [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkID=626065).
+- You must be using at least version 16.0.12827.20268 (setup.exe version 16.0.12827.20258) of the Office Deployment Tool, which you can download from [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkID=626065).
+We recommend that you always download and use the most current version of the Office Deployment Tool.
 To check the version of the Office Deployment Tool, right-click on setup.exe, choose **Properties**, and then choose **Details**.
 - You must be installing at least Version 1803 of Microsoft 365 Apps.
 Version 1803 or later is available in Current Channel, Monthly Enterprise Channel, Semi-Annual Enterprise Channel (Preview), and Semi-Annual Enterprise Channel.
 - You must be installing Microsoft 365 Apps on a computer running at least Windows 7 Service Pack 1 (SP1) or above.